src-d/blog/content/post/frontend_talks_2017.md

 The last long talk of the morning session was about how to make animations in the web using Ember.js, by [Jessica Jordan](https://twitter.com/jjordan_dev), software engineer at simplabs.

-First, she starts telling us about animations through the recent history until the times of Macromedia Flash and the appearance of the open standards we use today for animations on the web: HTML5, JS and CSS3.
+First, she started telling us about animations through the recent history until the times of Macromedia Flash and the appearance of the open standards we use today for animations on the web: HTML5, JS and CSS3.

 The first option for web animations is using the HTML5 `canvas` element to draw and animate.
-She also explains how to do that with Ember components.
+She also explained how to do that with Ember components.
 This has a few advantages like not needing DOM operations, having a good performance and being a powerful way for the developer to animate things, but it's too complicated for creators and hard for accessibility.

 Then, as an alternative, we can use the WebAnimations API, which is still not supported in all browsers (but we can use with a polyfill).
 It's very similar to CSS3 keyframes, so for people already familiar with that it will be an easy experience.
 As with the `canvas` HTML5 element, she explains as well how to put all this into an Ember component.